sergiorosendo/tibia_nodie/README.md

 Until a practical solution is found, this feature can't be used or fixed.

-##### Auto HP (Suspended)
-*AutoHP* tracks your health bar and executes the least expensive healing spell available.

-If healing spells are on cooldown and your health is still low it will use health potions (for knights and paladins) to heal hp.

-The healer's description and files will remain in the repository for now, they can be used in Tibia version prior to 10/2019 (in OT Servers for example).

-##### Auto MP (Suspended)
-*AutoMP* tracks yout mana bar and consumes a mana potions whenever it drops below your defined threshold.

-You can also define a maximum threshold, so that if your character surpasses it, it will create a rune.
-This is done because when hunting, with mana leech while consuming little mana, your character may have superfluous mana which would be better used crafting runes.

-##### Auto Heal Paralyze (Suspended)
-This feature checks your status box for the paralyze icon and if present, it will cast haste or a healing spell to heal the condition.

-It will first check if haste is available, if it is not it will use a healing spell.

-##### Auto Haste (Suspended)
-Makes sure that your character is always hasted.
-Whenever it can't find the haste icon in your status bar, it will cast a haste spell.

 ### Auto Loot
 You can define a hotkey and character coordinates so that you can use this key to loot all squares adjacent to your character.